j1an5/workers-oauth-provider-forgbot/storage-schema.md

 2. **End-to-End Encryption for Props**:
    - Each grant has its own unique AES-256 key for encrypting props
+   - A constant all-zero initialization vector (IV) is used with AES-GCM encryption
+   - This is cryptographically secure because each key is only used exactly once
+   - Using unique keys eliminates the IV randomization requirement of AES-GCM
    - The encryption key is wrapped (encrypted) using each token as key material
    - The wrapped key can only be unwrapped by someone with the actual token
    - No backup of the encryption key is stored anywhere